 Posted by ESPN.com's Bill Williamson

 Kiffin, who had plenty of fan support in Oakland, leaves town knowing that his team played hard for him during this turbulent time and that he worked hard to the end.
 Remember, this is Oakland.
 Being fired by Davis is not exactly a novelty.
 Kiffin's career is not ruined by this.
-At 33, he is a bright, young coaching prospect with head coaching experience.
+At 33, he is a bright, young coaching prospect with head-coaching experience.

 Had the Kiffin-Davis relationship been able to work, there was a chance that Oakland could have had success with Kiffin.
-He's done a pretty nice job this year with the Raiders' young talent on offense.
+He has done a pretty nice job this year with the Raiders' young talent on offense.
 The players seemed to respond well to Kiffin and the team made progress even though the Raiders blew the last two games in the fourth quarter, at Buffalo and at home against San Diego.

-There were actually signs that Kiffin was making progress in Oakland, but that didn't matter.
+There were signs that Kiffin was making progress in Oakland, but that didn't matter.
 Davis didn't like the way Kiffin handled himself and it was clear that his firing was only a matter of time.
-There is a school of thought that Kiffin's brutally honest approach to his job and his ability to stand up to Davis could hurt him in the future with other NFL owners or with potential college jobs.
+There is a school of thought that Kiffin's brutally honest approach to his job and his ability to stand up to Davis could hurt him in the future with other NFL owners or potential college jobs.
 No one wants a rabble-rouser.

 Kiffin will no doubt emerge as a candidate for college jobs -- his name has been linked to a potential opening at Syracuse -- or offensive coordinator jobs in the NFL next year.